Get debt free

-There is also usually high fees and interest with these loans.
+There are also usually high fees and interest with these loans.

-Whilst a consolidation loan may be a suitable option in certain circumstances, it’s not always the answer.
-If you have struggled to make repayments towards your existing debts, then you are likely to struggle to pay back the consolidation loan you have taken out, plus the interest that this may generate.
+A consolidation loan may be a suitable option in certain circumstances, but it’s not always the answer.
+If you have struggled to repay your existing debts, you are likely to struggle to pay back the consolidation loan you have taken out, plus the interest that this may generate.

-If you’re in debt, it’s most likely that your credit score is already not looking good, however, the sooner you are on your way with a solution then the sooner you can start improving your credit score.
+If you’re in debt, it’s most likely that your credit score is already not looking good.
+However, the sooner you are on your way with a solution the sooner you can start improving your credit score.

-If you take out a consolidation loan, then your score is definitely likely to worsen as you will essentially be doubling the amount you owe.
-Even though this money will be intended to pay off debts, it’s still seen as ‘borrowing’ by your lenders which will show that you are continuing to struggle with repayments.
+If you take out a consolidation loan, your score will likely worsen as you will essentially be doubling the amount you owe.
+Even though this money will be intended to pay off debts, it’s still seen as ‘borrowing’ by your lenders, showing that you continue to struggle with repayments.

-At Money Advice, we can help guide you through solutions that will enable you to consolidate your debts with the goal of making them more manageable and affordable to you.
+At Money Advice, we can help guide you through solutions that will enable you to consolidate your debts to make them more manageable and affordable to you.